Introduction

 Perspectives

 Using theory and a case study, we show that the climate-induced changes in distribution are likely to be impacted by bottom-up interactions, demography, and landscape structure.
-We first derived three observations from metapopulation theory. i) A specialist’s range is impacted by changes in habitat occupancy and a habitat-abiotic mismatch affects the range limits of the specialist. ii) The interplay between habitat shrinking and connectivity loss is likely to yield precipitated range contraction and could potentially lead to extinction. iii) The direction and amplitude of the specialist’s response to environmental change vary with the degree of environmental response correlation between trophic levels.
+We first derived three observations from metapopulation theory. i) A specialist’s range is impacted by changes in habitat occupancy and a habitat-environment mismatch affects the range limits of the specialist. ii) The interplay between habitat shrinking and connectivity loss is likely to yield precipitated range contraction and could potentially lead to extinction. iii) The direction and amplitude of the specialist’s response to environmental change vary with the degree of environmental response correlation between trophic levels.
 We projected the suitable environmental conditions for a well-known bird species whose distribution is jointly affected by climate and vegetation and we analyzed its spatial structure.
 We showed that climate-induced changes to the distribution of suitable climatic conditions differed from that of its biotic habitat.
-Furthermore, both the amount of habitat and the spatial structure distribution of the favourable abiotic and biotic conditions are predicted to be impacted by climate change.
+Furthermore, both the amount of habitat and the spatial structure distribution of the favourable environmental and biotic conditions are predicted to be impacted by climate change.
 Thus, we expect the persistence of this species under climate change to be fundamentally affected by metapopulation dynamics.
 We show that the metapopulation approach complements the understanding of distribution changes by correlative SDMs.
 The metapopulation dynamics are fundamental to account for changes in distributions’ spatial structure and contribute to accurately capturing climate-induced change in species distribution.

 Applications of the metapopulation approach